 - Lingering discomfort that robs you of time in the saddle

-Despite all the “comfort” saddles on the market, if the fit is even a little off, men pay the price with their health and their enjoyment.
+Despite all the “comfort” saddles on the market, if the fit is even a little off, you pay the price with your health and enjoyment.

 Why Adjustability Changes Everything

-The real solution isn’t more variations on a fixed design-it’s a saddle that adapts to you.
-Adjustable saddles, such as the latest from BiSaddle, are designed so you can tweak:
+The real solution isn't more variations on a fixed design—it's a saddle that adapts to you.
+Adjustable saddles, like the latest from BiSaddle, let you tweak:

 - The width: Matching the space between your sit bones, not some industry average